 The British Caving Association’s Local Cave and Mine Leader Awards

 The LCMLA system can appear to be a little complex for newcomers but it has many similarities with awards like the SPA and the ML.
-To initially enter the scheme you are required to pay a one off registration fee to BCA Training of £65.
-This is not BCA membership, which can be bought into if desired, but is not a requirement of the awards.
-The registration fee covers the creation of a digital entry for you and your future award details and a physical logbook and pre-course literature in the form of either a CD or digital download.
+To initially enter the scheme you are required to pay a one off registration fee to BCA Training.
+This is not BCA membership, which can be bought into if desired, but is not a requirement of the awards at this time.
 A copy of the most recent LCMLA Handbook can be downloaded from the BCA website at any time.
-You can register at any point but must be registered within 14 days of your first training course.
-Begin logging your underground trips as soon as you plan on entering the scheme.
+You can register for the LCMLA scheme at any point, but must be registered within 14 days of completing your L1 training course or it might not be counted.
+Begin logging your underground trips as soon as you plan on entering the scheme and then transfer these into your scheme logbook when it arrives.

 TOP TIP – A specific number of Quality Trips are required to progress to assessments, log details of these trips as comprehensively as possible to make it easier to present your list later on when you go for assessment.